Mission and Goals

-The Histotechnology Program is offered as a Track within the Medical Laboratory Science major.
-Students graduate with a Bachelor’s of Science degree in Medical Laboratory Science independent of passing the national certification exam offered by the American Society for Clinical Pathology (ASCP).
+The Histotechnology Program is offered as a Track within the Biomedical Laboratory Diagnostics major.
+Students graduate with a Bachelor’s of Science degree in Biomedical Laboratory Diagnostics independent of passing the national certification exam offered by the American Society for Clinical Pathology (ASCP).

 The first two years consist of a pre-professional curriculum where students complete re-requisite coursework.
 The last two years consist of the Histotechnology Program professional curriculum.
 The pre-professional curriculum can be completed at WVU main campus, one of the WVU regional campuses or any regionally accredited college or university.
 Pre-requisites include general biology (8 hours), inorganic chemistry (8 hours), organic chemistry (CHEM 231 or organic chemistry I and II), college algebra or higher, introductory statistics, physiology, medical terminology and the general education requirements.

 The Histotechnology Program professional curriculum is based at the WVU Robert C. Byrd Health Sciences Center.
 The first year consists of didactic and laboratory sessions focusing on routine laboratory procedures and techniques.
 The second year focuses on complex procedures and techniques and clinical rotations.
 Clinical rotations will be completed at the program’s affiliated clinical laboratories.
 During laboratory sessions and clinical rotations, the students will apply their knowledge and skills by using state-of-the-art equipment to perform laboratory procedures under supervision.

 If a student is accepted into the Histotechnology program, clinical site placement is guaranteed; however, the specific clinical site location is not guaranteed.
 Students who are assigned to off-campus sites are responsible for their transportation and housing.